Benny Paret

-Bernardo Paret (March 14, 1937 – April 3, 1962), known as Benny Paret or Benny "Kid" Paret, was a Cuban welterweight boxer who won the World Welterweight Championship twice in the early 1960s.
+Bernardo Paret (March 14, 1937 – April 3, 1962), known as Benny Paret or Benny "Kid" Paret, was a Cuban welterweight boxer who won the Undisputed World Welterweight Championship twice in the early 1960s.

 Paret's death occurred 10 days after injuries sustained in a March 24, 1962, title defense against Emile Griffith, televised live and seen by millions on ABC's Fight of the Week.
 Paret had a lifetime record of 35 wins (10 knockouts), 12 losses and 3 draws.

 Boxing career

 Paret won the welterweight title for the first time on May 27, 1960, by defeating Don Jordan.
 In his first defense of the title, Emile Griffith knocked him out in the thirteenth round on April 1, 1961.
 Paret recaptured the crown on September 30, 1961, in a split-decision over Griffith.
 Barely two months later, Paret took on middleweight champion Gene Fullmer and was knocked out in the tenth round, being behind on all three judges' scorecards.